This post may contain affiliate links.

 Incorporate the holidays in lessons

 Kids are already excited about the upcoming holidays, so we might as well capitalize on the excitement and transfer that to lessons.
 Pinterest is full of holiday themed lessons.
 We do some of our normal schoolwork, but we add in fun seasonal lessons.
-These Christmas writing prompts are sure to get a few giggles and the creative juices flowing.
+These Christmas writing prompts are sure to get the creative juices flowing.
 Some fun lessons can even be disguised as Advent activities.
 Historic buildings are often decorated for the season.
 Taking a tour might count as a history field trip AND an advent activity.

 Read holiday books